 There is Self-enquiry.
 We become aware of naked feelings of anxiety and trauma, hearing and giving them room, instead of spinning off into who’s to blame or who did what, or I can’t help it.

 What does the Sufi way offer?
 The Sufi way – divested of whoever it wears – becomes conscious (perhaps in a great interior storm) and is in movement with it.
 The Sufi way is a path of love.
 It is non-resistant.
-So we love others BECAUSE of what they said or did which annoyed us, because it is perfect to their unique being.
-We love them for that; otherwise it is not love, it is a fantasy.
+So I love you BECAUSE of what you said or did which annoyed me, because it is perfect to your unique being.
+I love you for that; otherwise it is not love, it is a fantasy.

 The way of love opens to each side, a moving fluid centre.